denten/denten.github.io/_includes/CV/02-affiliation.md

 - B.A. with High Honors in Comparative Literature, 2001.
 - B.A. with High Honors in Political Science (Theory Concentration), 2001.

-## C. Appointments and Affiliations
+## III.
+Appointments and Affiliations

 ### Columbia University in the City of New York